jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (7) Subsection (8) applies to a person who calculates under subsection (1) an amount of FIF loss for an attributing interest in a FIF (the affected interest) that is not a non-ordinary share described in section EX 46(10).
 No total FIF loss from other attributing interests
 (8) If, in the absence of this subsection, the person would have under subsection (1) a total FIF loss for the income year from all the person's affected interests, the FIF loss for the income year for the person from each affected interest is reduced to the extent necessary for the total FIF loss from the affected interests to be zero.
+Treatment of attributing interests subject to returning share transfer (9) For a person using the comparative value method to calculate FIF income for an attributing interest in a FIF that is an original share subject to a returning share transfer, the attributing interest is treated as being held by the share supplier, except if—
+  (a) the share user is related to the share supplier:
+  (b) the returning share transfer is, or is part of, a structured arrangement.

 ### EX 52A Fair dividend rate method: use of different forms
 When this section applies